grumbeard/powerx_backend_todo/README.md

 👉  [Documentation - Swagger] http://grumbeard-powerx-todo.herokuapp.com/api-docs/

 NOTE: Documentation is also available through OpenAPI specs found in `/src/api-docs/`
+NOTE: OPTIONS method not added to OpenAPI specs, hence Swagger interactivity is limited by openapi-express-validator validation

 ## Objectives
 Create a TODO-list CRUD API to demonstrate ability to perform the following: